mandira-sawkar/mandira-sawkar.github.io/_pages/cv.md

   * ML modeling for a task-oriented chatbot that answers factual questions about products on [amazon.in](https://www.amazon.in/).
 Responsibilities: Intent detection, information retrieval, and knowledge-base curation models.
   * Led product design, implementation and roadmap-planning for production launch of new AutoML platform (Litmus) aimed at accelerating AutoML experimentation for Scientists and Engineers ([Talk at AIMLSys 2022](https://adivekar-utexas.github.io/files/AIMLSys_2022_demo_vF.pdf)).
   * Designed and implemented APIs for Unified Task Framework, an extensible software framework which facilitates extreme interoperability and reuse at all levels: model artifacts, algorithm training/inference code, or entire ML pipelines.
-  * Developed Litmus Scalable Dataframe, an efficient drop-replacement for Pandas dataframe which using heterogenous underlying datastructures (list of dicts, Pandas, Dask, cuDF, etc).
+  * Developed Litmus Scalable Dataframe, an efficient drop-replacement for Pandas dataframe which using heterogeneous underlying data-structures (list of dicts, Pandas, Dask, cuDF, etc).
 Compared to native Pandas, LitSDF achieves 15.2x improvement in data-processing speed during realtime ML deployments and 27.7x during batch deployments.

 * **Oct 2020 - Nov 2021: Research Engineer II, Amazon.**
   * Used AmaBERT (BERT-Base pre-finetuned on Amazon product text), to classify products into 10,000+ browsable categories within the Amazon product taxonomy.
 Increased classification accuracy over existing multi-task FastText model by ~7% (62% to 69%).